MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 - Remove the upper side of the head coil:
   - Unplug the head coil from the bed connector.
   - Lift the lever that releases the upper part of the coil and put it aside (e.g., inside the bore or on a chair next to the scanner).
-- Assist the participant to remove the headphones.
 - Help the participant sit down.
 - Help the participant step down and accompany them out to the control room.
 - Help the participant recover their personal belongings and change clothes if necessary.